LumenTech/terraform-provider-lumen/docs/resources/resource_order_create_network_instance.md

 | Resource_Order_Create_Network_Instance  | Details on network instance creation |

 ## Introduction
-This document provides deatils on resource order to create Lumen network instance(s).
+This document provides details on resource order to create Lumen network instance(s).
 The API details are provided in Ref [[1]](#1).
 In order to create a network resource, a network instance is created first, and then the network resource id will be used in creating the bare metal resource.
 Example payload for creating network instance is provide in Ref [[2]](#2).

 ## Example Usage
 `main.tf`